hank880907/ENMT482RoboticGodTool/readme.md

 use `ctrl+shift+b` in vscode to auto-configure the python environment.(tested on MacOS)

-The altimate matrix convert DH parameters into a manipulatable matrix!!!
+The ultimate matrix convert DH parameters into a manipulatable matrix like this!!!

 ```python
 from ultimateMatrix import tMatrix